truenas/documentation/content/TrueCommand/SystemManagement/_index.md

 ![DashboardSingleSystemView](/images/TrueCommand/2.0/DashboardSingleSystemView.png "Dashboard Single System View")

-*Storage* informs the user about how many pools and drives are being used by the system.
-It also shows how much storage is used and avaialble by size and percentage.
+*Storage* lists how many pools and drives are being used by the system.
+It also shows how much storage is used and available by size and percentage.

-*ARC MISS* is a measure of how often the system is going to disk rather than using the ARC cache.
-If it starts to show anything above 0% it means the system is using ram.
+*ARC MISS* shows how often the system is going to disk rather than using the ARC cache.
+Anything above 0% means that the system is using ram.
 The numbers may vary depending on use case and work load.

-There are several "hot spots" on the card that will open system specific areas for management.
+**There are also several "hot spots" on the card that will open system specific areas for management.**

 Clicking the system name on the card shows an expanded view of the system with more [Single System Management options]({{< relref "/TrueCommand/SystemManagement/SingleSystem/_index.md" >}}).